André Wink: The Making of the Indo-Islamic World reception and reviews

-Roy S. Fischel believes Wink's work "offers a unique and significant contribution" to the discussion of the introduction of Islam to India.
+Historian Roy S. Fischel believes Wink's work "offers a unique and significant contribution" to the discussion of the introduction of Islam to India.
 However, he thinks that some of Wink's approaches have limitations.
 Namely, Wink's overuse of dichotomies that downplay the flexibility of some categories like "mobile" and "settled".
 Furthermore, the broad scale of the book – covering over a millennium – and the rich detail Wink provides makes the book "not easily accessible" to audiences who are not already knowledgeable about the subject.
 P. P. Barua disagrees, stating that Making of the Indo-Islamic World synthesizes a lot of Wink's prior works that makes it more accessible to a general audience and scholars.